BARE: Leveraging Base Language Models for Few-Shot Synthetic Data Generation: Evaluation

-On LCB TOP, fine-tuning a Llama-3.1-8B-Instruct model on 1000 examples generated by \Sys{} using the Llama 3.1 8B model family for just 4 epochs resulted in performance of 28.1\% accuracy, comparable to the current top models of similar size on the LCB leaderboard: DeepSeekCoder 6.7B Instruct \cite{guo2024deepseek} at 32.7\% and Magicoder$\mathcal{S}$ DS 6.7B \cite{wei2024magicoder} at 32.4\%.
-While both these models perform slightly better, they used orders of magnitude more data and trained for longer than us.
+On LCB TOP, fine-tuning a Llama-3.1-8B-Instruct model on 1,000 examples generated by \Sys{} using the Llama 3.1 8B model family for just 4 epochs resulted in performance of 28.1\% accuracy, comparable to the current top models of similar size on the LCB leaderboard: DeepSeekCoder 6.7B Instruct \citep{guo2024deepseek} at 32.7\% and Magicoder$\mathcal{S}$ DS 6.7B \citep{wei2024magicoder} at 32.4\%.
+While both these models perform slightly better, they used orders of magnitude more seed data; Magicoder used OSS-Instruct, requiring 80,000 code snippets compared to our 3 examples.

-Similar to HotpotQA, on LCB TOP, \Sys{} with the Llama 3.1 70B family shows less of an improvement than the 70B-instruct-only data generation method.
-Again, using GPT-4o as a refiner instead of Llama-3.1-70B-Instruct gives stronger results.
-This suggests that with the right refiner choice, \Sys{} consistently provides gains.
+We note that with the 70B family on both HotpotQA and LCB, \Sys{}-generated data leads to less of an improvement than the instruct-generated data.
+In these cases, using GPT-4o as a refiner instead of Llama-3.1-70B-Instruct does lead to stronger results, indicating that the choice of refiner can strongly influence data quality: the Llama model was unable to sufficiently refine the base model generations, but the stronger GPT-4o was able to do so.
 We show detailed results of refining with GPT-4o in all domains in \cref{appendix_core}, emphasizing \Sys{}'s consistently strong data generation capabilities.
+For more detailed discussion, see \cref{appendix_discussion}.

+\paragraph{Comparison to Real-World Data.} To further show the quality of our synthetic data, we took the real GSM8K training data (the only domain of these 4 which has a real train set) and randomly sampled 1,000 examples from which to fine-tune the Llama-3.2-1B-Instruct model.
+The resulting trained model had a performance of $26.6\%$, surpassing the 8B/70B Base and Instruct models individually.
+Interestingly, though, it was surpassed by almost all \Sys{} methods, most prominently when GPT-4o was used as a refiner with Llama-3.1-70B-Base (35.8\%).
+While one might expect the real training data should be better than a synthetically generated dataset based on a small sample, the quality of synthetically generated data with an emphasis on quality and diversity can lead to better generalization then the original human generated training data.
+This is in line with other works' findings for synthetic sets generated from large samples \citep{liu2023tinygsmachieving80gsm8k}.

-We also find that temperature ablations do not meaningfully affect the utility of instruct-tuned model generations, especially when compared to gains using \Sys{}.
-For details, see \cref{appendix_temp}.
+\textbf{Temperature \& Scale Ablations.} We also find that temperature ablations do not meaningfully affect the utility of instruction-tuned model generations, especially when compared to gains using \Sys{}; for details, see \cref{appendix_temp}.
+Additionally, we found that \Sys{}'s strong performance holds when scaling the amount of generated data; for details, see \cref{appendix_scale}.